jorgemanrubia/rails-test-speed-experiment/README.md

 end
 ```

 For system tests, I wanted to compare the difference of adding a good amount of CSS/JS to the mix.
 The browser has to parse that CSS and JS, and that should affect the speed for system tests.
-There is a flag `INCLUDE_JS_AND_CSS` that will add [Semantic UI JS and CSS](https://github.com/doabit/semantic-ui-sass) to the page .
+There is a flag `INCLUDE_JS_AND_CSS` that will add JQuery (JS) and [Semantic UI (JS and CSS)](https://github.com/doabit/semantic-ui-sass) to the page .

 ## Results